AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Format: `remove_appointment a:APPOINTMENTID`

 * Removes the appointment with the specified `APPOINTMENTID`.
-* The appointment id refers to the appointment id shown in the displayed appointment list.
+* The appointment ID refers to the appointment ID shown in the displayed appointment list.
-* The appointment id **must be positive, alphanumeric and 6 characters long** …​
+* The appointment ID **must be positive, alphanumeric and 6 characters long** …​

 Examples:
-* `remove_appointment a:xyz123` removes the appointment with appointment id "xyz123" in iCon.
+* `remove_appointment a:xyz123` removes the appointment with appointment ID "xyz123" in iCon.

 ### Sorting an appointment : `sort_appointment`